1994 Pacific hurricane season: Tropical Storm Aletta

 Tropical Depression One-E formed from an area of disturbed weather on June 18.
 It strengthened to Tropical Storm Aletta the next day.
 It continued intensifying and reached its peak intensity on June 20.
 Vertical wind shear began to weaken the storm thereafter.
 The weakening trend continued, weakening Aletta to a depression on June 21.
 The system dissipated June 23.
 Aletta's remnant low, however, could be tracked on satellite images for days following the storm.
 The low finally dissipated north of Hawaii.
-Aletta never affected land, and no damage or casualties were reported.

 Tropical Storm Bud

 Tropical Depression Two-E formed on June 27 about 575 mi south-southwest of the tip of the Baja California Peninsula.
 The depression headed west-northwest, gradually turned to the northwest, and strengthened into Tropical Storm Bud on June 27.
 Early the next day, Bud peaked in intensity.
 Shear caused by a nearby upper-level low slowly weakened Bud.
 Later on June 28, a second center of circulation developed.
 The two centers started a Fujiwhara interaction.
 The second center then became dominant and the first one vanished.
 This confused structure is similar to what happened to Tropical Storm Arlene (1993).
 This confused structure also weakened Bud to a tropical depression on the afternoon of the same day the second center formed.
 Bud then headed westward over cool waters and dissipated on June 29.
 Tropical Storm Bud spent its entire life over the open ocean far from land areas.
-No casualties or damage was reported.

 Hurricane Carlotta

-The tropical depression that would be Carlotta formed on June 28.
-It quickly became Tropical Storm Carlotta, and a large eye became visible.
+The tropical depression that would be Carlotta formed on June 28, which quickly became a tropical storm.
+Carlotta buffeted Socorro Island with sustained winds of 39 mph on June 30.
+A large eye became visible.
 Because of this, the NHC upgraded the storm to a hurricane.
 Carlotta peaked in intensity on July 1, as a 105 mi/h hurricane.
 It gradually weakened as it moved into cooler waters, dissipating on July 5.
 Carlotta did not threaten land.

-Carlotta buffeted Socorro Island with sustained winds of 39 mph on June 30.
-Other than there, Carlotta caused no damage or deaths.

 Tropical Storm Daniel

 On July 8, a disturbance located about 1000 mi southwest of the southern tip of the Baja California Peninsula developed a circulation and became Tropical Depression Four-E. Convection increased, and the depression strengthened into Tropical Storm Daniel.
 Upper-level outflow improved, and Daniel peaked in intensity on July 9.
 Daniel slowly declined as it continued westward.
 It entered the central Pacific on July 11.
 Wind shear weakened Daniel as it approached the Big Island, and by July 15 had degenerated into an open wave.

 When Daniel was approaching Hawaii, moderate surf of 4 to 6 ft impacted the south and southeast shores of the Big Island on July 13 and 14.
 Daniel's remnants also passed about 100 mi south of South Point, Hawaii, on July 15.
 That day, they caused rainfall on windward slopes of the Big Island locally reaching 5 in.
-No reports of damage or casualties were received.